Red Feathers Plant

 I bought my Echium amoenum in the spring of 2013 from Ron Hort, an Ebay seller from Arkansas.
 I had ordered plants from him when I lived in Mississippi and was very pleased.
 It already had a flower, so it was getting off to a good start.
 They did very well through the summer and produced a lot of flower spikes about 20″ tall.
 The long, narrow lanced shaped leaves are somewhat fuzzy.
 This plant is considered a tender perennial or biennial.
 Although early deadheading will encourage continuous flowering, a few should be left for reseeding.
 I’m not sure if Red Feathers is a common name or a cultivar name.

-Besides needing to deadhead the flowers, the Echium amoenum is a very maintenance free plant.
+Besides needing to deadhead the flowers, the Echium amoenum is a very maintenance-free plant.
 They are drought tolerant and need little extra watering through hot, dry summers.

 This plant is a native of northern Iran and the Caucasus Mountains.
-It is used as a medicinal herb there and is called Gol Gavzaban which translate to cow-tongue flower for the hairy surface of the leaves.
+It is used as a medicinal herb there and is called Gol Gavzaban which translates to cow-tongue flower for the hairy surface of the leaves.
 The genus name is from the Greek word “echion” with the root word “echis” which means viper.
 The name could come from the seed resembling a viper’s head.
 It could also be from the species Echium vulgare, commonly known as Viper’s Bugloss which was a remedy for the adder’s bite.
 My thanks to San Marcos Growers for that information.

 The above photo is what it looks like after the flowers fade, Pretty neat, huh?